njoubert/cad-designs/README.md

 ## Ultimaker Cura

 The "profile" is the height of layers.
-The finer we go, the nicer our print looks since

 ## PLA